Johannes-exe/Test/README.md

 docker-compose up
 ```

+### Deployment

+The frontend is optimized for Vercel.
+After pushing to GitHub, create a new Vercel project and select the `frontend` directory as the root.
+Set the required environment variables from `.env.example` and Vercel will build using `npm ci`.

+For the backend, you can deploy to a provider like Render or Railway.
+Ensure the environment variables match your production database and Stripe configuration.

+All dependencies have been updated with `npm audit fix` to resolve known vulnerabilities.

 ## Project Structure
 - `frontend/` – React/Vite frontend with pages and components
 - `backend/` – Express API with authentication, stock selection and Stripe integration